karenaxon/currency-exchanger/README.md

 # Currency Exchanger
-Use this application to determine the most recent exchange rate.
+This application converts exchange rates from a base currency to a target currency based on the most recent exchange rate.

 #### By Karen Axon